alphagov/seal/README.md

 ## What is it?

-This is a Slack bot that publishes a team's pull requests to their Slack Channel, once provided the organisation name, team names and respectivo repos.
+This is a Slack bot that publishes a team's pull requests to their Slack Channel, once provided the organisation name, team names and respective repos.

 ![image](https://github.com/binaryberry/seal/blob/master/images/readme/informative.png)
 ![image](https://github.com/binaryberry/seal/blob/master/images/readme/angry.png)